01011010101/OW2-Superbots/README.md

 Below is a list of all new abilities for all the heroes you can play.

 #### Ana
-- Exploding Biotic Darts: Shots against any surface or target heals nearby teammates in a 7 meter radius for 150 HP.
+- Exploding Biotic Darts: Shots against any surface or target heals nearby teammates in a 7m radius for 150 HP.
-- Poison Gas: Carpet a 10 meter area with your sleep dart that poisons all enemies who walk inside it.
+- Poison Gas: Carpet a 10m area with your sleep dart that poisons all enemies who walk inside it.
 - Light Armor: +25% Armor.
 - 250% Jump Height.